 1 Introduction

 Western boundary currents (WBCs) are fast-flowing currents which transport warm salty water from low latitudes poleward.
 As they flow along continental boundaries they generally inhibit cross-shelf transport due to their strong along shore flows (Roughan et al., 2011).
-At a more local scale, WBCs interact with the continental shelfs to generate eddies, fronts and upwelling.
-These features increase mixing across the continental shelf (Malan et al., 2020).
-By increasing mixing and upwelling on the continental shelf, WBCs are contributing to production through the supply of nutrients normally found in the cooler deeper water (Pereira Brandini et al., 2014).
+At a more local scale, WBCs interact with the continental shelf to generate eddies, fronts and upwelling.
+These features increase transport across the continental shelf (Malan et al., 2020).
+By increasing mixing and uplift of cold water on the continental shelf, WBCs are contributing to production through the supply of nutrients normally found in the deeper water (Pereira Brandini et al., 2014).

-Within upwelling dominated systems such as western boundary currents, zooplankton have been shown to have important keystone roles (Libralato et al., 2006).
+Within uplift dominated systems such as western boundary currents, zooplankton have been shown to have important keystone roles (Libralato et al., 2006).
 This role includes transferring energy to fish (Champion et al., 2015; Marquis et al., 2011) as well as linking the benthic and pelagic zones.
 It has been estimated that zooplankton support up to 53 % of fish biomass on temperate coastal reefs (Truong et al., 2017).

 Size is an important trait in pelagic systems with predator-prey interactions usually driven by size (Barnes et al., 2010).
 By focusing on the size distribution of the zooplankton community complex species specific dynamics can often be simplified.
 One method of analyzing the size structure is through the normalized biomass size spectrum (Kerr and Dickie, 2001).
 Using a linear fit of normalized biomasses in logarithmically equal size bins, the structure of the zooplankton community can be quantified, with a general overall slope of -1 observed in the open sea (Baird et al., 2008).
 A steeper slope with large amounts of small particles generally infers higher production while a shallow slope often represents lower predation and less ‘top-down’ pressure (Blanchard et al., 2017).